natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 #### Factory Alternator Charging

 The 24V concept may make use of charging via the Multiplus Compact via Inverter via stock HD Alternator.
 The Multiplus Compact is limited to 50A charge or 1400W assuming 28V.
-With 94% efficiency, this corresponds to input power of 1490W supplied by the forward inverter.
-With 90% efficiency, this corresponds to input power of 1660W supplied by the stock alternator.
+With 94% Multiplus efficiency, this corresponds to input power of 1490W supplied by the forward inverter.
+With 90% forward inverter efficiency, this corresponds to input power of 1660W supplied by the stock alternator.

+Alternatively, the 24V concept may make use of charging via the Multiplus 24/3000 via Inverter via stock HD Alternator.
+The Multiplus Compact is limited to 70A charge or 1960W assuming 28V.
+With 94% Multiplus efficiency, this corresponds to input power of 2085W supplied by the forward inverter.
+With 90% forward inverter efficiency, this corresponds to input power of 2317W supplied by the stock alternator.

 The capability of the stock HD alternator is unclear and the subject of much debate on the forum.
 Another key question is what is the base load required by the vehicle.
-Note CCP2 is fused at 175A and is specified to be kept below 175A, though this should not be a bounding concern.
+Note CCP2 is fused at 175A and is specified to be kept below 175A.
+This is a bounding concern if the full 70A charging of the Multiplus 24/3000 is used in hot factory alternator ouput conditions (below 13.25V).
 Assuming Hot (60C/13.5V-115C/12.9V) conditions, the BEMM states the stock alternator is capable of:

 ~70A or 903W/945W at base idle